sectia22/Countries/README.md

 Important!
 Some streams (very few) only work in Kodi with the Youtube add-on ;-)

 Should a channel stop working, just leave a message.
-You can this with the Menu "Issues". :-)
+You can do this with the Menu "Issues". :-)